 - Bitumen Adhesion Test on Aggregates

-The following are the aggregate testing methods,
+The following are the Aggregate Tests,

 1. Impact Test on Aggregates

-What Is Impact Value Of Aggregate?
+What Is the Impact Value Of Aggregate?

 It is the ability of aggregates that resist sudden impact or shock load on it.
-Also, it can be defined as the resistance of aggregate to failure by impact load is known as the Impact Value of Aggregate.
+Also, it can be defined as the resistance of an aggregate to failure by impact load is known as the Impact Value of Aggregate.

 Importance of Impact Test on Aggregates